 Further it was also found that the respondents faced obstacles namely, Lack of training and practical exposure towards ITs (84.17 per cent), Lack of skill in handling ITs (80.00 per cent), Low digital literacy (70.83 per cent), lack of awareness of benefits of ITs (65.00 per cent), insufficient use of regional specific language (59.16 per cent), poor finance (55.00 per cent), erratic power supply (47.50 per cent), Lack of repairing facilities and centres in the village(41.66 per cent), Low network connectivity” (37.50 per cent), lack of confidence in operating ICTs ( 20.83 per cent), Negative attitude towards ITs (19.16 per cent), High cost of repairing ICTs (13.33 per cent).Hence it could be concluded that 66.67 per cent of the respondents never reported “High cost of repairing ITs” as the problem and (64.17 per cent) of them never faced difficulties of Negative attitude towards ITs and centres in the village.
 Sometimes, some of them faced the problems like “lack of confidence in operating ITs” (56.67 per cent) and “Lack of repairing facilities and centres in the village” (50.00 per cent).
 Further, the respondents always faced problems regarding “Lack of training and practical exposure towards ITs” (84.17 per cent) and “Lack of skill in handling ITs” (80.00 per cent).
 In the modern era of new technological innovations and dawn of communication breakthrough, operating and utilising the different ICT tools and various ITES are found to be easy and simple for younger generation.
-Most of the respondents are found to be digitally literate farming community, accessibility, operational skill and ability to understand the digital aspects seems to be easy.
+Most of the respondents are found to be digitally literate farming community, accessibility, operational skill, and ability to understand the digital aspects seems to be easy.

 5. CONCLUSION:

-The study on the utilization behaviour of farmers concerning Information Technology Enabled Systems (ITES) reveals that the majority of respondents (47.50 per cent) exhibit a medium level of ITES utilization.
-A smaller proportion of respondents show low (32.50 per cent) and high (20.00 per cent) utilization behaviours.
+The study on the utilization behaviour of farmers concerning ITES reveals that the majority of respondents (47.50%) exhibit a medium level of ITES utilization.
+A smaller proportion of respondents show low (32.50%) and high (20.00%) utilization behaviours.
 This suggests that while many farmers are engaging with ITES to some extent, there is room for further engagement and improvement in utilization.
 In terms of frequency, several ITES platforms, particularly mobile-based services, are utilized frequently by respondents.
-Notably, the Farmers Call Centre (65.84 per cent), Uzhavan App (61.67 per cent) and TNAU AGRITECH Portal (54.17 per cent) were the most frequently used platforms.
-Other services such as Mobile Advisory Services from the State Department of Agriculture (34.17 per cent) and Nithra Agriculture (28.33 per cent) also saw frequent use.
-On the other hand, systems like the Sugarcane Expert System (TNAU) (0.83 per cent) and Banana Expert System (4.17 per cent) had minimal usage, indicating less engagement or awareness in these particular areas.
+Notably, the Farmers Call Centre (65.84%), Uzhavan App (61.67%), and TNAU AGRITECH Portal (54.17%) were the most frequently used platforms.
+Other services such as Mobile Advisory Services from the State Department of Agriculture (34.17%) and Nithra Agriculture (28.33%) also saw frequent use.
+On the other hand, systems like the Sugarcane Expert System (TNAU) (0.83%) and Banana Expert System (4.17%) had minimal usage, indicating less engagement or awareness in these particular areas.

 The findings suggest that a significant proportion of farmers exhibit a medium level of ITES utilization, with a preference for systems that are easily accessible and offer practical benefits, such as the Uzhavan App and Mobile Advisory Services from the State Department of Agriculture.
 This reflects a strong awareness and positive perception towards these systems, which are user-friendly and provide valuable, localized information.
 The varied frequency of usage across different ITES indicates that farmers are selective in their use of technology, prioritizing those that align closely with their agricultural practices and needs.
 These results highlight the importance of ensuring that ITES are tailored to meet the specific requirements of farmers, while also ensuring accessibility and ease of use.